Guidance on the Specific Batch Control (SBC) scheme for release of product on to the UK market.

 - the labelling of the finished product is not in strict accordance with the agreed labelling but the differences are minor and will not have any adverse impact on the safe use of the product *on-going stability studies for a particular production batch of finished product have identified that a parameter may just fall outside the agreed shelf-life.
 FPS limits the time the batch reaches the end of its shelf-life but this will not have an adverse impact on safety or efficacy of the product.
 A justified widening of the shelf-life limits for the relevant parameter is proposed for that specific batch

 - a conservative extension to the shelf-life of one batch of the finished VMP beyond the approved shelf-life is required in order to avoid a supply problem in the market place.
 The batch has been retested against the complete FPS within three months of its expiry date and there is no evidence of any significant degradation

 In the following cases, a batch of product may be placed on the UK market without the need for SBC:

-the active substance and FPS as described in the MA are complied with
+- the active substance specification, FPS, formulation and manufacturing process, as described in the MA, are complied with

 - an assessment is performed by the manufacturer using the approaches described in ICH Q9, Quality Risk Management, to support a conclusion that the occurrence is a minor quality deviation that does not affect the safety and efficacy of the product

 - the risk assessment should assess the need for inclusion of the affected batches in the on-going stability programme

 - the Quality Risk Management Programme is integrated into the manufacturer’s quality assurance system, notably the documentation system established to comply with GMP, and records are available for inspection by the Competent Authorities